Yaasiin-15/school-project/README.md

 After seeding, you can use these default credentials:

 **Admin:**
 - Email: admin@school.com
 - Password: admin123

 **Teacher:**
 - Email: teacher@school.com
 - Password: teacher123

 **Student:**
 - Email: student@school.com
 - Password: student123

 > ⚠️ **Important:** Change these default passwords immediately in production!

+## 🧪 Testing Authentication

+### Quick Test (Recommended)
+1. Open `test-frontend-auth.html` in your browser
+2. Try the "Quick Login" with admin credentials
+3. Test registration with simple passwords (6+ characters)

+### Comprehensive Testing
+1. Open `test-auth-debug.html` for detailed backend testing
+2. Use the "Create Initial Admin" if no admin exists
+3. Test all authentication endpoints

+### Troubleshooting
+If you encounter authentication issues, check `AUTH_TROUBLESHOOTING_GUIDE.md` for detailed solutions.

 ## 📁 Project Structure